Roger Ross Williams: Career

-The documentary film Master of Light, directed by Rosa Ruth Boesten and produced by Geoff Martz, Ilja Roomans, Anousha Nzume and Williams, was played at the music and film festival South by Southwest (SXSW) in March 2022.
+The documentary film Master of Light, directed by Rosa Ruth Boesten and produced by Ilja Roomans, Anousha Nzume and Williams, was played at the music and film festival South by Southwest (SXSW) in March 2022.
 It is a production of One Story Up and the Dutch documentary collective 'Docmakers'.
 It is a film about the artist George Anthony Morton.
 The film was included in HBO Max that same year.

-Williams is the first African American director to win an Academy Award (Oscar) with his short film Music by Prudence; this film won the Academy Award for Best Documentary Short Film in 2009.
+Williams is the first African American director to win an Academy Award with his short film Music by Prudence; this film won the Academy Award for Best Documentary Short Film in 2009.